Alexcitten/HelloWorld/README.md

 ![](https://cdn.discordapp.com/attachments/877259007339941988/1109131311081336863/2023-05-19_17.51.21.png)
-## If you, like me before writing this code, didn't know how to output `Hello World!` to the console, this repo is for you!
+## If you, like me before writing this code, didn't know how to output `Hello World!` to the console, this repo is for you
 #### It takes a little time, because as it turns out, it's a very complicated process.
 * It imports the `crypto` module, which provides cryptographic functionality.
 * We definitely need cryptography.
 It defines the encryption algorithm (aes-256-cbc)